Simplified Tax Tips

 Tax Tip - COVID Cash Payments

-COVID-related shutdowns during March-May 2020 led to two common forms of cash payments:
+COVID-related shutdowns during 2020 and 2021 led to two common forms of cash payments:

-Stimulus Payments, formally called the Economic Impact Payments, were issued in March-April 2020 and again in December 2020-January 2021.
+Stimulus Payments, formally called the Economic Impact Payments, were issued in March-April 2020 and again in December 2020-January 2021 and lastly in March 2021.
 Stimulus payments are tax-free.
-The stimulus payments are also a pre-paid 2020 incentive meaning if you have not received a stimulus payment(s) yet, you may still qualify to have the stimulus payment(s) added to your 2020 tax return .
+The stimulus payments are also a pre-paid 2020 or 2021 incentive meaning if you have not received a stimulus payment(s) yet, you may still qualify to have the stimulus payment(s) added to your 2020 or 2021 tax return .
 The stimulus payments are tax-free regardless of when the payment is received.

-Unemployment compensation, with additional funding by the Families First Coronavirus Response Act (FFCRA) and expanded qualifications due to Coronavirus Aid, Relief, and Economic Security (CARES) Act, is taxable compensation to both the IRS and State of Michigan.
+Unemployment compensation, with additional funding by the Families First Coronavirus Response Act (FFCRA) and expanded qualifications due to Coronavirus Aid, Relief, and Economic Security (CARES) Act, is taxable compensation to both the IRS and State of Michigan for tax year 2021.
+A non-taxable exclusion might have applied for tax year 2020 but this was only approved for a singular year, 2020.